St. Louis Community Foundation Incorporated

 Application Success Factors

-Read RFPs Carefully: The Foundation emphasizes that each Request for Proposals contains Letter of Interest and application questions along with scoring criteria used by reviewers.
+Read RFPs Carefully: The Foundation emphasises that each Request for Proposals contains Letter of Interest and application questions along with scoring criteria used by reviewers.
 Applicants should study these carefully to understand how their application will be evaluated.

-Contact Staff Before Applying: The Foundation strongly recommends that nonprofit organizations reach out to staff to learn more about each funder's priorities and process before submitting applications.
+Contact Staff Before Applying: The Foundation strongly recommends that nonprofit organisations reach out to staff to learn more about each funder's priorities and process before submitting applications.
 This personal connection can help ensure alignment and avoid wasted effort.

 Key Takeaways for Grant Writers